hatari/hatari/src/cpu/winuae_readme.txt

 		The CPU core in this directory is based on
-			WinUAE >3.6.1 beta (2018/03/10)
+			WinUAE 4.0.0 beta5 (2018/04/22)

-To update to a newer WinUAE's version, a diff should be made between WinUAE >3.6.1 beta sources and the newer sources, then the resulting patch should be applied to the files in this directory.
+To update to a newer WinUAE's version, a diff should be made between WinUAE 4.0.0 beta5 sources and the newer sources, then the resulting patch should be applied to the files in this directory.

 Most files are similar to WinUAE's ones, so patches should apply in